ooni/spec/backends/bk-003-collector.md

 if not supported, it MUST send back a `415` response to the client.

 Measurement submitted to a OONI collector will be archived, processed, and published by OONI.
-How that will happen is out of scope here.
+How that will happen is out of the scope of this document.

-M odern OONI probes represent a set of logically-related measurements (a *report*) as a set of separate JSON documents.
+Modern OONI probes represent a set of logically-related measurements (a *report*) as a set of separate JSON documents.
 Legacy OONI probes represent a single report consisting of several measurements as a single YAML document.
 Users still using the old YAML based format are encouraged to